-The following course:

-GER 103: Intermediate German III 1

-AND

-Four (4) additional GER course credits beyond the 103 level, as specific Department of Foreign Languages: cified by the
+Four (4) additional GER course credits beyond the 103 level, as specified by the Department of Foreign Languages.

-GER: 1

 Exploring the Minor-Students interested in German as a minor should complete or waive GER 101 and GER 102 as early as possible.
 Those who have had previous experience with German should contact the faculty in German for a waiver interview, which will determine their appropriate entry-level course.